Technical Help for Members

 Where are my lab results and immunization records?

-After you log in, click on Medical Record at the top of your secure home page.
+After you sign on, click on Medical Record at the top of your secure home page.
 Lab results and immunization records are in this section.

-You must get care at a Group Health Medical Center to see your lab results in MyGroupHealth.
+You must get care at a Kaiser Permanente medical office to see your lab results in Kaiser Permanente member website.

-When I log in, I have an alert that a new message is in my Message Inbox.
+When I sign on, I have an alert that a new message is in my Message Inbox.
 When I open the link, I don't see anything new.

 This problem may occur if you have a web accelerator installed on your computer, such as Fasterfox or Google Web Accelerator.